 COVID-19 Offer – Free Garden BirdWatch

-The BTO has just made a massive contribution to help those confined to their homes this spring to connect with wildlife and contribute towards important scientific research without leaving home.
+The BTO has just made a massive contribution to help those affected by this virus to connect with wildlife and contribute towards important scientific research without leaving home.

 What it does

 Garden BirdWatch (GBW) is all about getting involved and making a difference by collecting simple information on the birds and other wildlife using your garden.
 This information enables researchers at BTO HQ to monitor the changing fortunes of garden wildlife.

 This survey has some similarities to the RSPB Big Garden Birdwatch which takes place in January but this scheme runs all year and you can record almost all species you see in your garden such as butterflies, bees, reptiles and mammals.

 You do need to be a member of the GBW Scheme in order to participate.
 If you join as a result of the Covid 19 offer you can only enter your results online.
 Those who joined before the free membership was offered can complete paper forms.

 More information on why this survey is being run

 Garden Birdwatch monitors the changing fortunes of birds and other garden wildlife through its network of ‘citizen scientists’.
 Observations collected by BTO Garden BirdWatchers’ data are analysed by BTO researchers and published in leading journals.
 BTO Garden BirdWatchers have charted the decline of the House Sparrow, the rise of the Woodpigeon, discovered that urban birds get up later than their rural counterparts and have alerted conservationists to the impact of an emerging disease in Greenfinches.

 What the survey involves